Skip to main content

 Mortgage payments which have not been paid and become overdue.

-Bank of England Base rate (BoEBR)
+Bank of England Base Rate (BoEBR)

 This is the rate which is set by the Monetary Policy Committee (MPC) of the Bank of England and influences the rates banks and building societies charge customers to borrow money.